KeyChain::sign is slow with tpm=osx-keychain

 Actual: signing 1000 packets takes more than 15 seconds

-#2 Updated by Alex Afanasyev almost 5 years ago
+#2 Updated by Alex Afanasyev about 5 years ago

 This is a known issue and I would like to reject this.